Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Introduction

-Augmented Reality (AR) promises a more intuitive approach by directly visualizing situational data and AI suggestions onto the physical environment.
-These visualizations -- often referred to as \emph{embedded visualizations}~\cite{Willett2017EmbeddedDataRepresentations, lee2023design, Bressa2022SituatedVisualization, Shin2024TheRealityofTheSituation} -- can reduce cognitive load by eliminating the need for constant reference-frame translation.
+Augmented Reality (AR) promises a more intuitive approach by directly visualizing data and AI suggestions onto the physical environment.
+These visualizations, often referred to as \emph{embedded visualizations}\final{~\cite{Willett2017EmbeddedDataRepresentations, chen2023iball}}, can reduce cognitive load by eliminating the need for constant reference frame translation.
 Intuitively, embedded visualizations might foster more deliberate and appropriate reliance on AI.
-Yet whether embedded visualizations genuinely mitigates inappropriate reliance on AI in spatial decision-making remains unclear, and little existing work has examined how embedded visualizations in AR affects human-AI reliance in spatial tasks.
+Yet, whether embedded visualizations genuinely mitigates inappropriate reliance on AI in spatial decision-making remains unclear, and little existing work has examined how embedded visualizations in AR affects human-AI reliance in spatial tasks.
 As AR and AI continue to mature and increasingly integrate~\cite{Hirzle2023WhenXRAndAIMeet}, this work aims to provide researchers and practitioners with initial evidence on how embedded visualizations impact human-AI reliance in spatial decision-making.

-To this end, we present an empirical study (N=32) comparing an AR see-through visualization (\autoref{fig:teaser} Left) against a 2D minimap (\autoref{fig:teaser} Right) in a time-critical, AI-assisted spatial decision task.
-Following previous work on AR visual systems for indoor navigation~\cite{XU2021Seethroughwalls, XUImroveIndoorWayfinding, XUARteambasedsearch}, we selected the AR see-through visualization because it naturally embeds information within a large-scale indoor environment.
-In the tasks, participants needed to select one of four coffee machines distributed across a two-floor building based on multiple criteria -- walking distance and queue length -- to obtain coffee as quickly as possible.
-An AI with 75\% accuracy was provided to suggest the optimal target, and both visualizations were experienced using an Apple Vision Pro (AVP), a state-of-the-art AR headset.
+To this end, we present an empirical study (N=32) comparing an AR X-ray (\autoref{fig:teaser} Left) against a 2D Minimap (\autoref{fig:teaser} Right) in a time-pressured, AI-assisted spatial decision task.
+Following previous work on AR visual systems for indoor navigation\final{~\cite{XU2021Seethroughwalls}}, we selected the X-ray view as our AR embedded visualization because it naturally embeds information within a large-scale indoor environment.
+In the tasks, participants needed to select one of four targets distributed across a two-floor building based on multiple criteria under time pressure.
+An AI with 75\% accuracy was provided to suggest the optimal target, and both visualizations were experienced using an Apple Vision Pro (AVP)~\footnote{\url{https://www.apple.com/apple-vision-pro/}}, a state-of-the-art AR headset. \carton{This abstract task models time-pressured spatial choices with imperfect AI support, where over-reliance can hide errors and under-reliance can waste useful guidance.}